Thanu-Cherukuri/HN-Scraping/README.md

 - `beautifulsoup4`

 ## Contributing
 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page] if you want to contribute.
+Feel free to check the issues page if you want to contribute.

 ## License
 [MIT License](LICENSE)